Sam Tolchard

 Sam Tolchard (born 27 May 1989) is an English international lawn and indoor bowler.
+He reached a career high ranking of world number 16 in September 2024.

 Profile

 In 2009, he won the singles and triples silver medals at the Atlantic Bowls Championships and the following year in 2010, he won the Hong Kong International Bowls Classic pairs title with Robert Newman.

 He competed for England in the men's pairs at the 2014 Commonwealth Games where he won a bronze medal.

 He was selected as part of the English team for the 2018 Commonwealth Games on the Gold Coast in Queensland where he claimed a bronze medal in the Fours with David Bolt, Jamie Chestney and Louis Ridout.

-In 2019, he won the triples bronze medal at the Atlantic Bowls Championships and in 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2019, he won the triples bronze medal at the Atlantic Bowls Championships and in 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
 In 2022, he competed in the men's pairs and the men's fours at the 2022 Commonwealth Games.
 Partnering Jamie Walker he won the pairs silver medal, losing out to Wales in the final and in the fours he also secured a bronze medal.

 In November 2022, he won the gold medal at the World Singles Champion of Champions in Wellington, New Zealand.